Robust Bayesianism and Likelihoodism: Theories of Statistical Evidence: Robust Bayesianism and Likelihoodism

-\section{Likelihoodism}
+\subsection{Likelihoodism}

+A common criticism of Bayesian measures of statistical evidence is that they are ``subjective'', i.e., they often depend on the specific prior used. \f{rb} partially avoids this criticism because support and favoring are assessed relative to a \emph{set} of permissible priors.
+But one might still worry that there is no ``objective'' way to pick a set of permissible priors in a given context.

-At least three distinct theses are called ``the likelihood principle'' and are used to motivate likelihood-based methods (e.g., maximum likelihood estimation) and Bayesian tools.
-For clarity, we distinguish the three:
+Worries like these often motivate \emph{likelihoodism}, which is roughly the thesis that all evidential meaning of an observation is captured by the likelihood function.
+Because experimenters often agree on likelihood functions (but not priors), likelihoodism provides a potentially more objective way of measuring evidence.
+At least three distinct theses are called ``the likelihood principle'' and are used to motivate likelihood-based methods (e.g., maximum likelihood estimation).
+For clarity, we distinguish the three: \begin{itemize}